Last updated on June 24th, 2019 at 02:00 pm

 From cafes and markets to bars and gourmet restaurants, it’s pretty impossible not to find spots in Madrid to enjoy good food and a couple of drinks in the city’s rooftops.
 Hotel Silken has the tallest rooftop terrace in Madrid while the purple tower at ME Madrid is one of the city’s hotspots for exciting events and breathtaking views.
 A perfect time to visit the rooftops is a sunset and you will get a nice view of the lights after the sunset.

 Madrid’s local cuisine is best represented with tapas, the bite-sized dishes enjoyed by locals and tourists alike.
 A great way to explore this Spanish symbol is to go to different tapas bars, ask for the best one they have, pair it with a good drink and do the same in all the other bars you visit.
 Most of the most popular bars are Museo del Jamon and Bar El Tigre.
 You will find generous tapas and beers for an affordable price.

 If you want to learn about Madrid’s culture and history in one bright, sunny location, Retiro Park is a place you should visit.
 There are statues, art galleries and museums in the park, as well as a garden, a pond and a lake.
 It is a park families will enjoy and is close to other tourist attractions.
 You can even rent a boat inside the small lake, rent a bicycle to go around.
 It´s located in the city center of Mdrid.

-Enjoy the zoo and amusement park inside Casa de Campo
+6. Enjoy the amusement park inside Casa de Campo

 What was once a royal hunting estate is now home to Parque de Atracciones de Madrid and the Zoo Aquarium de Madrid.
 The amusement park is 49 acres big and is one of the oldest in Spain.
 The Madrid Zoo Aquarium is the same size as Parque de Atracciones and has rare giant pandas as one of its main attractions.